jackyzha0/quartz/content/blog/Are you Holding Yourself to the Right Standard.md

 aliases:
   - are-you-holding-yourself-to-the-right-standard
 ---
-Let’s say you’re measuring your behaviour, success, etc. and you fail to meet the ideals of the standard you’re comparing to.
+›Let’s say you’re measuring your behaviour, success, etc. and you fail to meet the ideals of the standard you’re comparing to.
 You will either:

 1. Feel inadequate because you are not good enough.
 2. Put unrealistic pressure on yourself to close the gap.